FanCradle/DAO/README.md

 collecting payments and organizing search options for sound directors - including the necessary community support.
 You can be an early adopter today, and fund us with a simple agreement.

 We are building something similar to a syndicate for this purpose.
-However, our use cases include new agreements that connect agencies to various opportunities.
+However, our use cases include new agreements that connect collectives to various opportunities.

 The question of internet business is how can it become for 1 customer relatively better as we scale the customer base.